apache/activemq-website/src/components/classic/documentation/code-overview.md

 Architecture
 ============

-The following section walks through the main parts of Apache ActiveMQ Classic and links to the code to help you understand the layout
+The following section walks through the main parts of Apache ActiveMQ and links to the code to help you understand the layout

 ![](../../../assets/img/BrokerDiagram.png)